Planning for the Future

 Ref:- Once a preferred approach is known, the City will require electoral approval to borrow funds for the purpose of upgrading or building a new arena facility.
 This would be sought through a referendum or alternative approval process.
 Revelstoke city council on Mar.
 28 approved a motion to increase property taxes in 2023 by five per cent, and three per cent in years after that until 2027.
 The finance director, Sheanna Moore, requested the motion saying two per cent of the taxes collected will be set aside in a fund for a new arena.
 In the event that electoral approval is not granted, will the 2% property tax be refunded / returned to the tax payers. ????

-Andrews asked 12 months ago
+Andrews asked over 1 year ago

 Thank you for your question.
 Council imposed a 2.6% ($353,000) taxation increase in the 2023 budget to be set aside for the re-development of the Arena.
 The savings set aside year after year will be used to pay for the re-development of the Arena based on the option that the community desires.
 If the community does not desire to pay for the re-development of the Arena, the funds set aside will be used to maintain the current facility until the end of its lifecycle.
 There will not be a property tax refund provided to residents, however any taxation increases imposed for the re-development of the Arena, if it does not take place, will be used to lessen the taxation burden in the future.